-attract, motivate and retain exceptional talent with market competitive compensation;
+Pay competitively: attract, motivate and retain exceptional talent with market competitive compensation;

-link pay to performance;

-drive achievement of both long-term and annual business objectives;
+Pay for performance: link pay to performance by rewarding achievement of both annual and long-term business objectives in a way that aligns with our corporate values and commitments; and

-align executive compensation with stockholder interests; and
+Align with stockholders: align executive compensation with stockholder interests.

-reinforce corporate values and commitments.

 We design, implement and administer our compensation program to support our philosophy.

 Compensation Overview.
 Consistent with our philosophy, our compensation program consists of a market-competitive pay mix designed to motivate and reward our NEOs for successfully implementing our strategy to grow our business and create long-term stockholder value.
-We believe dividing the total compensation awarded to executive officers among the following four direct components helps us achieve a balanced set of incentives to accomplish our goals:
+We believe dividing the total compensation awarded to executive officers among the following three primary components helps us achieve a balanced set of incentives to accomplish our goals:

-base salary;
+Base salary;

-short-term incentive program;

-long-term incentive program; and
+Short-term incentive program; and

-benefits.
+Long-term incentive program.

 Elements of Compensation.
-Our mix of compensation includes: base pay, short-term cash incentives, long-term equity incentives and benefits.
+The primary components of executive compensation are: base pay, short-term cash incentives and long-term equity incentives.
 The chart below summarizes how our compensation design supports our compensation objectives: